bilgetech/postaci/README.md

 ## What does postacı mean?

 The word postacı [postadʒɯ] is the Turkish word for a postman.
-If you have hard time reading phonetic alphabet, you can call it post-uh-gee or post-uh-c-i
+If you have hard time reading phonetic alphabet, you can call it post-uh-gee or post-uh-c-i.